Back to Blog eCOA

 Completion rates are typically very similar between BYOD and provisioned users, with a trend in favor of BYOD.
 For example, one large BYOD study involving over 10,000 patients between the ages of 50 to 85 in more than 20 countries had daily diary completion rates of 85% and 84% for patients using BYOD and provisioned devices respectively.3

 At Signant, we provide provisioned devices to patients who do not have or are unwilling to use a compatible smartphone of their own in BYOD studies.
-While this may not be a randomized comparison, it does give us some useful insights into completion behaviour between patients using BYOD and those using a provisioned device.
+While this may not be a randomized comparison, it does give us some useful insights into completion behavior between patients using BYOD and those using a provisioned device.

 What support do sites implementing BYOD need?